CampbellCrowley/SpikeyBot-Discord/README.md

 8) Run SpikeyBot
     - Run `node src/SpikeyBot.js` in `SpikeyBot-Discord/` (working directory must be the project root).
     - Errors about `gApiCredentials.json` missing can be suppressed by removing `./tts.js` and `./chatbot.js` from `./subModules.json` since these require special authentication from Google's API. (https://console.cloud.google.com/)
+      - NOTE: `./subModules.json.crypt` must be deleted now each time an edit is made to `./subModules.json`.
     - All website related subModules will not work, and related errors can be suppressed by removing all subModules that start with `./web/` from `./subModules.json`.
     - If you are **not** running with `--shards` and wish to use the Hungry Games submodule, you must run node with `--experimental-worker`.